Mutualduck/hyprland-configuration/README.md

+These are my hyprland configuration files

-move hypr, rofi, waybar and dunst directories to .config place wallpaper images in ~/Pictures
+move hypr, rofi, waybar and dunst directories to .config
+place wallpaper images in ~/Pictures